Doctorate in Educational Leadership

 in Educational Leadership (25 hours)

-The Doctorate of Education degree program is designed to provide students with advanced professional training and to further develop their abilities in the scholarly study of professional problems.
+The Doctorate in Educational Leadership is designed to provide students with advanced professional training and to further develop their abilities in the scholarly study of professional problems.
 The program is further developed to challenge professionals and independent scholars to find solutions for contemporary and future complex problems facing education.
 Students will study curricular and instructional issues along with leadership development and organizational learning to apply within their own particular educational setting.

-William Woods University’s graduate programs are designed for working individuals.
+William Woods University graduate programs are designed for working individuals.
 The cohort model allows students to develop lasting relationships with peers focused on pursing similar career goals.
-Cohorts are situated in convenient locations around the state and once accepted into the program you are registered for all courses listed on your cohort calendar.
+Cohorts are situated in convenient locations around Missouri and once accepted into the program you are registered for all courses listed on your cohort calendar.
 Tuition is maintained at the same rate, providing there is no interruption in enrollment.

 Who is this program designed for?